jordicf/FRAME/doc/Orthogons.md

 #### Example

-Let us assume that a rectangle is represented by the coordinates of its center *(x,y)*, its width (*w*) and height (*h*).
+Let us assume that a rectangle is represented by the coordinates of its center *(x,y)*, width (*w*) and height (*h*).
 Let us consider a STOG with a trunk (*T*) and an *East*-branch (*B*).
-Then, the relative position of the branch with regard to the trunk can be modeled with three constraints (one equality and two inequalities):
+Then, the relative position of the branch with regard to the trunk can be modeled with three linear constraints (one equality and two inequalities), as follows:

 $$
 \begin{eqnarray*}